Hodge polynomials of some moduli spaces of Coherent Systems: Hodge--Poincar e polynomials

 Note that we can describe our strata as locally trivial fiber bundles (Remark \ref{fibrationStrata}).
 The fiber is the complement in a Grassmannian of a union of certain varieties as one can see in the proof of Theorem \ref{HodgeStratum}.
 The base space in the different locally trivial fiber bundles is the space classifying the different types of extensions that can appear in the case we are dealing with, see Proposition \ref{eandep}.
-We use here the notation of Section \ref{determinantal}.
+We use here the notation of Subsection \ref{determinantal}.
+Let ${\mathcal{E}_{\underline{n}}}$ be the space that parametrizes the extensions that are nonsplit and such that the line bundles $L$ and $L'$ are nonisomorphic.
+Let ${\mathcal{E}_{\underline{n}}'}$ be the space that parametrizes the extensions as above where $L \cong L'$.